-Open Loop: Ground Water Systems - Typical open loop piping is shown in accompanying illustration.
+Open Loop - Ground Water Systems - Typical open loop piping is shown in accompanying illustration.
 Shut off valves should be included for ease of servicing.
 Boiler drains or other valves should be "tee'd" into the lines to allow acid flushing of the heat exchanger.
 Shut off valves should be positioned to allow flow through the coax via the boiler drains without allowing flow into the piping system.
-P/T plugs should be used with units that do not include vFlow® so that flow can be measured using the pressure drop of the unit heat exchanger.
-Units equipped with any of the four vFlow configurations have built in Schrader ports.
-Water temperature may be viewed on the iGate[®] 2 Communicating (AWC) Thermostat.
-Supply and return water piping should be limited to copper, HPDE, or other acceptable high temperature material.
+P/T plugs should be used so that flow can be measured using the pressure drop of the unit heat exchanger.
+Water temperature may be viewed on the iGate® 2 Communicating (AWC) Thermostat.
+Supply and return water piping materials should be limited to copper, HPDE, or other acceptable high temperature material.
 Note that PVC or CPVC material is not recommended as they are not compatible with the polyolester oil used in HFC-410A products.